Nessi-datatool/nessi/docs/troubleshooting.md

 # Docker Troubleshooting Guide

-This guide helps you troubleshoot common issues when running Nessi in Docker containers.
+This guide helps you troubleshoot common issues when running nessi.dev in Docker containers.

 ## Quick Checks